 Fig. 4.6 presents a plan view of analyzed reflectivity factor, updrafts and downdrafts at 2 km AGL for several analysis times of storms A and B. In storm A (Fig. 4.6a-d) an initial reflectivity cell split into two components (A_1 and A_2) which then exhibited diverging relative motion for the next 30 min.
 Contrary to the unsteady character of cell A_2 which dissipated rather quickly, cell A_1 exhibited a degree of steadiness in both reflectivity and kinematic structure for ~ 30 min.
-During and after the splitting process, downdrafts initially colocated with the reflectivity core of A_1 at 1738 migrated in a relative sense towards the upshear (west) flank along the reflectivity gradient by 1803 an a sea a sea
+During and after the splitting process, downdrafts initially colocated with the reflectivity core of A_1 at 1738 migrated in a relative sense towards the upshear (west) flank along the reflectivity gradient by 1803 then to the indicated by horizontal retroitive (drahed lines) as the office of the parties of the carry to dilly (dranter the carry to dilly (dranter) as the office of the carry to deleted.

-Fig. 4.5. (a) Time vs. height section of maximum reflectivity factor in dBZ_e.
-Symbols at the top denote Doppler radars used: 3 - CP-3, C - NOAA-C, D - NOAA-D. (b) Doppler analyzed maximum, minimum vertical motion (m s-1) and vertical mass flux (10[°] kg s-1) for storms A and B on 26 July 1977.
+Fig. 4.5. (a) Time vs. height section of maximum reflectivity factor in dBZe.
+Symbols at the top denote Doppler radars used: 3 - CP-3, C - NOAA-C, D - NOAA-D. (b) Doppler analyzed maximum, minimum vertical motion (m s $^{-1}$) and vertical mass flux (10 kg s $^{-1}$) for storms A and B on 26 July 1977.